Frederick Halsey: Political career

-At the 1874 general election Halsey was elected Conservative MP for Hertfordshire and served in the post until 1885, when the constituencies were reorganised under the Redistribution of Seats Act 1885. the 1885 general election he was elected for Watford.
+At the 1874 general election, Halsey was elected Conservative MP for Hertfordshire and served in the post until 1885, when the constituencies were reorganised under the Redistribution of Seats Act 1885.
+At the 1885 general election, he was elected for Watford.
 He was also an alderman of Hertfordshire County Council from 1888, and was particularly interested in the Hertfordshire Constabulary.
 He served as deputy chairman of the St Albans Quarter Sessions from 1889 to 1908.
-In 1899 he was elected Chairman of the House of Commons Standing Orders Committee (and the added chairmanship of the Committee of Selection), and for service in this role was appointed to the Privy Council after the accession of King Edward VII on 24 January 1901, entitling him to the style "The Right Honourable".
+In 1899 he was elected chairman of the House of Commons Standing Orders Committee and the Committee of Selection, and for service in this role was appointed to the Privy Council after the accession of King Edward VII on 24 January 1901, entitling him to the style "The Right Honourable".
 Halsey held his seat until 1906, when he lost to the Liberal candidate Nathaniel Micklem.

-After his parliamentary defeat he once more devoted himself to county affairs, serving as chairman of the St Albans Quarter Sessions from 1908 to 1918.
+After his parliamentary defeat, he once again devoted himself to county affairs, serving as chairman of the St Albans Quarter Sessions from 1908 to 1918.
 No decision of his court was ever appealed.
 He finally retired from the Hertfordshire Yeomanry with the rank of lieutenant-colonel, having served as second-in-command, and then joined the county Territorial Force association, becoming its chairman.